brandonmmusic-max/minimax-m3-nvfp4-recipe/README.md

 b12x-based stack: golden-gated kernel port (SM100 oracle captures included in the HF repo under `msa_golden/`), swigluoai-patched b12x fused MoE, and a fail-closed runtime probe that rejects any MoE backend that silently degrades the activation.
 Writeup of that port is separate.
+The local model is being downloaded as we speak to check teh accuracy of the model, and to get a full docker image and recipe.
+This read me will be updated.